DS4Ag/dpest/docs/basic_usage.rst

     There are two ways to import the `dpest` package:

+        A. **Using Fully Qualified Names:**

-        A. Import the entire package:
+           Import the entire package:

            .. code-block:: python

               import dpest

-           Now you can use the functions like this:
+           Now you can use the functions with their fully qualified names:

            .. code-block:: python